-- If you consume fewer calories than the ones your body burns/uses, your body will use energy reserves to achieve daily energy needs by burning fat in the process.
+- If you consume fewer calories than those your body burns/uses, your body will use its energy reserves to meet its daily energy needs, burning fat in the process.

-This is the most important thing in the whole process for losing fat.
+This is the most important thing in the entire process to lose fat.

-If you only put one approach into practice of the whole guide, this would undoubtedly have to be the caloric reduction.
+If you only put one approach into practice from the entire guide, this would undoubtedly be calorie reduction.